TiagoMA90/digital-nomads/README.md

 <img src="media/readme_img/404.png" alt="Error 404">

+## Planning & Agile:
+This project was planed using Agile methodology and MoSCoW prioritization..
+For such, the Project was best illustrated by 1 Milestone entitled "Submit the project to CI before Deadline" giving the Developer freedom to achieve all issues/tasks flexibly by the deadline.
+Through out development new issues were added/removed that started from "Todo" moved into "In Progress" and finlized in "Done".
+Issues were assigned to the sole Developer [TiagoMA90](https://github.com/TiagoMA90) and have been labelled as "could-have", "should-have" and "must-have".
+Once completed, Issues were marked as "done", and once all were done, the Milestone was closed.

+[Screenshots]
+(Elaborate)

 Navbar items Home, About, Regions, Logo, Search, Bucket List, Write Post, Logout and Profile are available for registered users.
 The Navbar is fixed to the top of the screen even when the user is scrolling down the page to allow easier navigation.